7 Effective Erosion Control Measures

 Did you know that every year, soil erosion causes more than one billion tons of topsoil to be lost?
-Soil erosion is a huge problem, especially during construction and land development projects.
-Construction projects often remove natural erosion controls from the ground, which can unintentionally cause soil erosion.
-Rain or wind can then carry away the top layer of soil, leading to damage to nearby waterways and infrastructure.
+Soil erosion is a major issue, especially during construction and land development projects.
+Construction work often removes natural erosion controls from the ground, which can unintentionally trigger severe soil erosion.
+According to a 2022 study published in the International Journal of Environmental Research and Public Health (Dai, Ma, & Zhang), major infrastructure projects can lose about 1.76 million tons of topsoil during construction, plus an additional 0.43 million tons in the first year of operation.

-But there are ways to prevent soil erosion during construction projects.
-First, we can limit the amount of earth we move and only disturb natural ground cover when absolutely necessary.
 If we need to remove the ground cover, we can use erosion control measures such as erosion control blankets, hydroseed and hydro-mulch, and silt fences.
 These methods can help control erosion and prevent sediment from leaving the construction site and harming nearby waterways.

 We’ll examine several erosion control measures that have been proven effective at controlling soil erosion during construction projects and stopping sediment from leaving the site.